Home » Paris » Musée du quai Branly Tickets

 Yes, the Musée du quai Branly is accessible to people with disabilities.

-It provides facilities such as wheelchair access, accessible restrooms, and elevators.
+It provides facilities such as wheelchair access, accessible restrooms, elevators, tactile maps, and audio guides.

 Yes, cloakrooms and lockers are available where you can store your bags, coats, and other belongings during your visit.